martitorras/Pinball/README.md

 ## Differences with the original

-All sound effects and music are new!!!!
+All sound effects and music are new.

-Cleaner user interface!!
+Cleaner user interface.

 Spider-man and skater guy don't move.

 Flags and wooden boxes do nothing.

-Score system is a little bit improvised.
+Score system is more linear and clear than the original one.

+Combo: hit all three bouncers in the middle and get a free ball!

+Added fun sound effects:)